 - Apply a warm, wet washcloth or ice pack covered in cloth to your jaw (10 minutes on, 10 minutes off)

 - Take over-the-counter pain relievers such as acetaminophen and ibuprofen.

 - Rub the affected joint.
 Massage the joint using your fingers, pressing the sore areas of your jaw and moving to the side of your neck.

 - Avoid caffeine (which can potentially contribute to muscle tension)

 If your jaw pain persists after at-home remedies, make an appointment with your dentist.

-At Riverside Dental, our dentists will discuss your symptoms with you, complete a comprehensive oral examination, explain possible treatment options, and develop a custom treatment plan that may include a mouthguard or other measures depending on your needs.
+Our dentists at Riverside Dental will discuss your symptoms with you, perform a comprehensive oral examination, explain possible treatment options, and develop a custom treatment plan that may include a mouthguard or other measures depending on your needs.

 Oral surgery for TMJ Disorder may be recommended in rare cases to correct the problem for those who suffer from severe pain due to structural problems in their jaw and have not found relief with other remedies or treatments.